Autonomous Network of CISG Websites

 Czech Republic.
 JUDr.
 Petr Dobias, Ph.D, MBA, MCIArb, CEVRO Institute, Department of Private Law, Prague, Czech Republic.

 Israel.
 Center for Commercial Law, Bar Ilan University.
 Dr. Arie Reich <firstname.lastname@example.org>.

 Japan.
 Kyushu University.
 Prof. Hiroo Sono <email@example.com>.

 Nordic States.
 CISG Nordic provides coverage for all five Nordic States - Denmark, Finland, Iceland, Norway and Sweden.
-This site is edited by Thomas Neumann <TNEU@asb.dk> of the Aarus School of Business.
+This site is edited by Thomas Neumann <firstname.lastname@example.org> of the Aalborg University.

 Switzerland.
-Edited by Prof. Ingeborg Schwenzer of the University of Basel, CISG-online.ch is a successor to the CISG online website of the University of Freiburg.
-The contact for this site is <email@example.com>.
+Hosted by the University of Basel, CISG-online.ch is a successor to the CISG online website of the University of Freiburg.

 Thailand.
 The CISG-Thailand website is hosted by Sripatum University and edited by Dr. Jumpita Ruangvichathorn <email@example.com>.

 Turkey.
 Translation and abstracts are provided by the students of Koc University, Law School under the supervision of Prof. Dr. Zeynep Derya Tarman.